ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/heartbeats/_index.md

 [Healthchecks.io](https://healthchecks.io/) is an example of such as tool.
 It's open source but also a SaaS option if so preferred.

+[Uptime Kuma](https://github.com/louislam/uptime-kuma) is another open source option that in addition to monitoring Butler itself can also monitor infrastructure components such as Sense servers, databases, source systems etc.

 More info on using Healthchecks.io with Butler can be found [in this blog post](https://ptarmiganlabs.com/blog/2020/07/26/black-box-monitoring-of-butler-tools-monitoring-the-monitor/).

 ## Settings in config file